Home » Materials

 Category Archives: Materials

 Producer Price Index of Materials Inputs to Construction.
-The 1st two plots are PPI Final Costs.
+The 1st two plots are PPI Final Costs which includes all overhead and profit as sold.
 All other plots are PPI Input costs.
 Changes in PPI Input costs at the producer level may not reflect changes in actual pricing to contractors or changes in final cost as installed to building owner.
-Cost do not reflect retail markup or mark down and do not reflect overhead and profit markups that may change according to market activity.
+Input Costs do not reflect retail markup or mark down and do not reflect overhead and profit markups that may change according to market activity.

 PPI Inputs and Inflation not only can vary widely but also may not even move in the same direction.
 See the above link for a table comparing PPI% vs Inflation%.

 Specific Building and Contractor PPI Indices are Final Demand or Selling Price indices.
 They are plotted above.